hannahilea/SomervilleCouncilParser.jl/docs/src/new_users.md

 ## Other notes
 - If you type a long query (say, you accidentally search for 10 years' worth of meetings instead of a single year!) and want to cancel the command in progress, do `ctrl+c` to cancel it.

+- When running in Terminal.app (default on macOS), use CMD + double click to open any link in a browser.

 - If you encounter Julia code snippets that use an external project (i.e., code that lives outside of this project), they will look like this:
-    ```
+        ```julia
         using SomeFunExternalDependency
         ```
     (for a depencency that is named `SomeFunExternalDependency`).

     Before you run this `using ...` command, you'll have to install the package from within Julia.
 To do this, type
         ```julia
         using Pkg
         Pkg.add("SomeFunExternalDependency")
     ```
     and then you can use it:
         ```julia
         using SomeFunExternalDependency
         ```

     Don't worry about forgetting to install dependencies---if you do, Julia will show you an error with prompt for what to do:
         ```julia
         julia> using SomeFunPackageYouForgotToInstallFirst
         ERROR: ArgumentError: Package SomeFunPackageYouForgotToInstallFirst not found in current path:
         - Run `import Pkg; Pkg.add("SomeFunPackageYouForgotToInstallFirst")` to install the SomeFunPackageYouForgotToInstallFirst package.
         ```

-- When running in Terminal.app (default on macOS), use CMD + double click to open any link in a browser.